DIDSR/LCD_CT/README.rst

    MATLAB version information is available from `MATLAB <https://www.mathworks.com/support/requirements/previous-releases.html>`_.

-   From the bash command line `matlab test_o.m`
+    From the bash command line `matlab test_m.m`

     From the Matlab prompt

     .. code-block:: matlab